Incident Response Process

 Roles and Responsibilities in the Event of an Incident

 Organizational leadership will be provided by the Chief Information Officer or designee.
-The CIO or designee are responsible for determining the scope and impact of an incident, and will trigger initiation of the IT Disaster Recovery Plan or the Data Security Breach Review Panel defined in Policy #860 Information Security, as appropriate.
+The CIO or designee are responsible for determining the scope and impact of an incident, and will trigger initiation of the IT Disaster Recovery Plan and may convene the Data Security Breach Review Panel defined in Policy #860 Information Security, as appropriate.

 Per OU Policy #890, release of information to outside agencies, including any law enforcement groups, must be coordinated with the explicit permission of the Office of Legal Affairs.

 If review indicates that a data breach has occurred, the Data Breach Security Review Panel defined under Policy #860 Information Security will be convened by the CIO or designee.
 Breach response guidelines from the insurance provider will be provided and reviewed by the panel.
 Immediate action will be taken by the CIO and University Risk Manager to contact the cyberliability insurance firm and all action steps will be directed under the university cyberliability insurance and consultant agreement.
 Documentation for working with the insurance provider is in the UTS Incident Access Response - Google Team Drive, Documentation folder.

 If a data breach involving payment card data is discovered, the CIO or designee, working with the Information Security Officer and the university cyberliability insurance consultants, will immediately follow payment brand contact procedures before any action is taken:

 Stage I: Notification of an Incident